Prag8855/aab/content/glossary/Kontoauszug.md

     guides/find-a-flat-in-berlin.md
 ---

 A bank account statement (*Kontoauszug*) shows how much money you have in your bank account.
 It also shows your recent transactions.
-It does not have a specific format.
+It has no specific format.
 You can usually get it online from your bank.
 You can even use a screenshot of your bank account.